Everest Base Camp Trek with Helicopter Return - 10 Days

 • Domestic flights, Kathmandu/Lukla/Kathmandu OR Ramechhap/Lukla/Ramechhap

-• 15 kg. luggage allowance with departure Tax on flight
+• 15 kg luggage allowance with departure Tax on flight

 • One-night twin sharing Hotel in Kathmandu, including breakfast

-• 9-night Tea-house twin sharing accommodation, the Best Available
+• 9-night teahouse twin sharing accommodation, the Best Available

-• Meals while on Trekking (breakfast, lunch, and dinner).
+• Meals while on trekking (breakfast, lunch, and dinner).

 • TIMS (Trekkers Information Management System)